melipefelgaco/melipefelgaco/README.md

 ### Hi there 👋

+- 🔭 Currently studying more every day
+- 🌱 Currently learning React and
+- 📫 How to reach me: fmagesty@gmail.com

 <!--
 **fmagesty/fmagesty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.